 Trees often make an important contribution to the appearance of conservation areas and so are given special protection.

 The penalties for unauthorised felling or lopping of trees in conservation areas are the same as for trees protected by a TPO.

 Prior notification must be given to the Council of any intention to carry out works to Trees in a Conservation Area.
 Including pruning, lopping, topping and felling.

-You can also download our Frequently Asked Questions factsheet (FAQ Trees), which contains information on the above as well as general information on the health and well being of trees.
+You can also download our Frequently Asked Questions factsheet, which contains information on the above as well as general information on the health and well being of trees.

-The application form to apply for works to trees protected by a TPO/in a Conservation Area can be found here.
+Download the application form to apply for works to trees protected by a TPO/in a Conservation Area.